f5devcentral/xcwaapcdnguide/README.rst

 Wrap-Up
 #######

-At this stage you should have set up a Content Delivery Network (CDN) for your app.
-You've configured and applied high-performance content delivery via the F5 global network with integrated security and support for content caching.
+At this stage you should have set up a CDN for your app.
+You've configured and applied high-performance content delivery via the F5 Global Network with integrated security and support for content caching.

 We hope you have a better understanding of F5 Distributed Cloud CDN and are now ready to implement it for your own organization.
 Should you have any issues or questions, please feel free to raise them via GitHub.
 Thank you!